mietek/halcyon-website/pages/shootout/index.md

 Halcyon supports building the application incrementally, by archiving and restoring the [build directory](/guide/#build-directory).
 A deploy involving an incremental build is expected to finish in under 30 seconds, plus actual build time.

 If no build is needed, the application is restored from a previously archived [install directory](/guide/#install-directory).
-This allows deploying any of the example applications in under 10 seconds.
+This allows deploying any of the shootout entries or [example applications](/examples/) in under 10 seconds.

 _hello-happstack_